dynamicguy/mw-docs/docs/advanced/extensions.md

 ## Celery tasks

 Some plugin operations should be done asynchronously.
-If MajorityWorld has Celery enabled, it will discover all tasks declared in `tasks.py` in the plugin directories.
+If DrikGallery has Celery enabled, it will discover all tasks declared in `tasks.py` in the plugin directories.

 ### `plugin.py`